-We are a clinical stage biotechnology company developing AK002, our wholly owned monoclonal antibody for the treatment of various eosinophil and mast cell related diseases.
-AK002 demonstrated pharmacodynamic activity in both of our completed Phase 1 trials, and in the single ascending dose Phase 1 trial involving patients with indolent systemic mastocytosis ("ISM"), patients reported improvements in their symptoms.
-AK002 selectively targets both eosinophils and mast cells, which are types of white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
+We are a clinical stage biotechnology company developing AK002, our wholly owned monoclonal antibody, for the treatment of various eosinophil and mast cell related diseases.
+AK002 selectively targets both eosinophils and mast cells, white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
 Inappropriately activated eosinophils and mast cells have been identified as key drivers in a number of severe diseases affecting the gastrointestinal tract, eyes, skin, lungs and other organs.
 As such, AK002 has the potential to treat a large number of severe diseases.
-We are developing AK002 for the treatment of eosinophilic gastritis ("EG") and eosinophilic gastroenteritis ("EGE").
-In addition, we are conducting studies in ISM, chronic urticaria ("CU") and severe allergic conjunctivitis ("SAC") and are evaluating additional indications for future development.
+AK002 has demonstrated activity in clinical trials.
+In these trails, AK002 depleted blood eosinophils and improved symptoms in patients with three forms of chronic urticaria ("CU") and indolent systemic mastocytosis ("ISM"), all mast cell driven diseases.
+The activity observed in ISM and CU suggest that AK002 could provide significant benefit to patients suffering from these diseases and highlight AK002's potential to broadly inhibit mast cells in different disease settings.
+We are developing AK002 for the treatment of eosinophilic gastritis ("EG"), eosinophilic gastroenteritis ("EGE"), and eosinophilic esophagitis ("EoE").
+In addition, we have or are currently conducting studies in ISM, CU, and severe allergic conjunctivitis ("SAC") and are evaluating additional indications for future development.